 Instead of seeing “factory farms,” I see . . .

 Yes, we have lots of hog farms in rural Minnesota, especially in my county.
 And who manages and owns these farms?
 Is it Big Ag?
 Is it money-hungry corporations?

-Yes, our animals are housed indoors in barns, which may look to some as a factory farm.
-Our hogs are raised in barns because we can take better care of them.
-The animals no longer have to deal with the extreme effects of weather such as the brutal cold, hot and humid temperatures, snow, rain, blizzards, sunburns, etc. Nor do we have to fear predators hurting our hogs.
-And with today’s hog genetics, our animals have a much lower fat content and cannot tolerate the extreme weather conditions.
-And, yes, we use technology in our barns to improve efficiencies, such as automatic temperature and air controls and automatic feeders.
-A strict vaccination program developed by veterinarians is also followed.
-These efficiencies result in better care and a healthier animal.
+Yes, our animals are housed in barns, which may look to some as a factory farm.
+The bottom line is hogs housed indoors allows us to take better care of them.
+Our animals are not exposed to the extreme effects of weather such as the brutal cold, hot and humid temperatures, snow, rain, blizzards, sunburns, etc. Nor do we want to fear predators hurting our hogs.
+Genetics also plays a big part in why they are housed indoors.
+Today’s hog genetics have a much lower fat content and cannot tolerate the extreme weather conditions.

 So let’s just take the “factory” out of factory farms and call them what they really are . . .